It’s approaching midnight on Sunday night.

-Non-Clinical 101 is created by Meredith Castin, PT, DPT of The Non-Clinical PT.
+- Non-Clinical 101 is created by Meredith Castin, PT, DPT of The Non-Clinical PT.
 This self-paced online course is a lot of fun, and incredibly informative as well.
-It delves into all sorts of non-clinical career tracks for OT, PT, and SLP professionals, and details exactly what it takes to pursue each path.
+It delves into all sorts of non-clinical career tracks for OTs and OTAs, and details exactly what it takes to pursue each path.
 It’s extremely comprehensive, and it’s also incredibly useful in forging your plans to make the leap out of patient care.
-It’s structured in a four-step format and has lots of activities and downloads to keep things interactive and interesting––and to keep you on track and prevent you from getting discouraged.
+It’s structured in a four-step format, and has lots of activities and downloads to keep things interactive and interesting––and to keep you on track and prevent you from getting discouraged.
 Non-Clinical 101 is absolutely the place to start if you’re ready to leave patient care, but have no idea what to do next—much less how to get there.

 10.)
 Try to find “flow” in your work

 “Flow” can be considered the opposite of burnout.
 Mihaly Csikszentmihalyi discovered that people find deeper satisfaction (and, ultimately, “optimal experiences”) when they are in a state of flow.
 He defines flow as “a positive feeling that occurs when there is a balance between perceived challenges and that person’s skills.”